diadara/diadara.github.io/source/_posts/2014-08-11-gsoc-2014-lua-scripting-support-for-monkey.markdown

 openresty to monkey lua without much effort other than that required for dealing with lua 5.1 vs lua 5.2 issues.

 This week I completed a for the api documentation.
 I have a version of the plugin that is functional in the testing branch of the repo.
-Making the plugin non blocking by using co sockets requires some effort and I will try to finish this before the pencils down date.
+Making the plugin non blocking by using co sockets requires some effort and I have started writing code for this.
+I will try to finish this before the pencils down date.